K4chann/K4chann/README.md

 - Possibility of accesing the information of every date related to your studies one by one if need, knowing how many days are left.
 - Possibility to generate a calendar with your wanted and needed dates related to your studies.

 #### It will be having a major upgrade this year.
 More important features will be added!
+Any help is always welcomed.

 <!--
 **K4chann/K4chann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.